Kancha Ilaiah: Criticism

 In April 2016, Ilaiah gave a controversial remark that vegetarianism is anti-nationalism.
 On 18 September 2017, T. G. Venkatesh, a member of Indian Parliament representing the Telugu Desam Party and a prominent leader of the Arya Vysya said at a press conference that Ilaiah was a traitor and should be hanged because his writings were "intended to divide society."
 Ilaiah alleged that the members of Arya Vysya community had tried to kill him and lodged a police complaint when Arya Vysya community members attacked his car in 2017.

-In September 2017, Andhra Pradesh Chief Minister Chandrababu Naidu banned Ilaiah's book Vyshas for hurting the sentiments of another community after Vysyas community members protested and demanded a ban on the book.
+In September 2017, Andhra Pradesh Chief Minister Chandrababu Naidu banned Ilaiah's book on Vyshas for hurting the sentiments of the community after Vysyas community members protested and demanded a ban on the book.

 Appointments

 Among Ilaiah's official appointments have been: